Bone Densitometry DEXA Scan in Kelowna

 - Precise mass measurements of specific areas of the body.

-- Calculations of total mass, fat mass, and lean mass.
+- Calculations of total body mass, fat mass, and lean mass.

-- Ideal for athletes, fitness enthusiasts, and body builders, as well as those seeking weight management.
+lean/muscle, bones, and visceral fat. - Ideal for athletes, fitness enthusiasts, bodybuilders, and those seeking weight

-*Patients will receive a copy of the scan report.
+***SCAN ONLY.
+Patients will receive an emailed copy of the scan report.
+No follow-up consultation.

-- Visual image of precise location of bone, lean mass, and fat mass.
+- Visual image of the precise bone, lean, and fat mass location.

 - Body fat % compared to age group.